polterguy/micro/README.md

 In general, Micro does as little as possible.
 However, most of your HTML elements, will have some sort of sane styling applied to them.
 This means that it becomes tiny, while at the same time, leaving the design parts of your page up to you.
-Below is a screenshot of what you may expect.
+Below is a screenshot of how the general typography looks like in Micro if you apply the Forrest Dew skin.

 ![alt screenshot](screenshots/screenshot-1.png)

-As you can see, there are no fancy fonts, and little layout in general unless you include a skin, since Micro only solves the bare minimum expected from every page you create - Leaving the rest up to you to explicitly solve as you wish.
+If you don't apply a skin, there are no fancy fonts, and little layout in general unless you include a skin, since Micro only solves the bare minimum expected from every page you create - Leaving the rest up to you to explicitly solve as you wish.
 This implies that it doesn't _"end up as much in your way"_, as you apply your own custom design to your site or create a skin for it.
 This trait of Micro also results in a _tiny_ bandwidth consumption.